Detecting the early optical flashes of gamma-ray bursts with small telescope arrays

 During the prompt stage of an event, over $10^{51}$~erg of energy is released as \gamrays.
 This is thought to be produced by a relativistic jet that is launched by the central engine of the \grb.
 The jet is a collimated outflow of plasma, having an initial Lorentz factor, $\Gamma_{\mathrm{init}} \gg 100$.
 The nature of the central engine is unknown, though it has been hypothesised to be an accreting black hole or a millisecond magnetar \citep{1994ApJ...430L..93R, 10.1093/mnras/270.3.480}.

-At later times, a fraction of the energy of the jet is transformed to non-thermal radiation as part of the afterglow.
+At later times, a fraction of the energy of the jet is transformed to nonthermal radiation as part of the afterglow.
 As the \grb outflow sweeps through the external circumburst medium, it is decelerated by a reverse shock, while a strong relativistic forward shock propagates outwards.
 The latter powers a long-lived emission, which is usually attributed to synchrotron radiation.
 It is detectable from radio to X-ray wavelengths on timescales of minutes to years \citep{1997ApJ...482L..29M}.

 The focus of this work is long \grbs.
 Long \grbs are predominantly discovered via their prompt emission with dedicated high-energy (\he) X-ray/\gamray satellites.
-Detections are followed up on with multiwavelength (\mwl) campaigns.
-These involve many instruments, mainly ground-based, ranging from the radio band to very-high-energy (\vhe) gamma-rays.
-Due to the time-lag of responding to \grb triggers from satellites, followup is generally restricted to the afterglow phase of the emission.
-While extremely illuminating in itself, the afterglow in most cases is only indirectly tied to the prompt activity.
+In a handful of cases, \grbs have independently been detected via their prompt optical emission.
+Notable examples include those of GRB~080319B \citep{2008Natur.455..183R} and GRB~130427A \citep{2014Sci...343...38V}.
+However, most events are only observed in the optical band as part of multiwavelength (\mwl) follow-up of \he signals.
+Follow-up campaigns involve many instruments, which are mainly ground based.
+These range from the radio band to very-high-energy (\vhe) gamma-rays.
+The time lag involved in responding to \grb triggers from satellites is generally of the order of tens of \secnd.
+Follow-up is therefore mostly restricted to the afterglow phase of the emission, baring extreme luck, or the availability of very-wide-field instruments \citep{2023NatAs...7..724X}).
+While very illuminating in itself, the afterglow in most cases is only indirectly tied to the prompt activity.
 This poses major challenges to our understanding of the underlying central engine.